cortexproject/cortex/docs/arguments.md

 - `-redis.{endpoint, timeout}`

    Use these flags to specify the location and timeout of the Redis service used to cache query results.

+## Query Frontend

+- `-frontend.max-outstanding-requests-per-tenant`

+   Maximum number of outstanding requests per tenant per frontend; requests beyond this error with HTTP 429.

+- `-frontend.compress-http-responses`

+   If set to true, will cause the frontend to compress HTTP responses

+- `frontend.downstream-url`

+   URL of downstream Prometheus.
+This flag is used when you want to use frontend in front of standalone Prometheus to leverage the frontend features like - [queueing](https://github.com/cortexproject/cortex/blob/master/docs/architecture.md#queueing), [splitting](https://github.com/cortexproject/cortex/blob/master/docs/architecture.md#splitting), [caching](https://github.com/cortexproject/cortex/blob/master/docs/architecture.md#caching) and [parallelism](https://github.com/cortexproject/cortex/blob/master/docs/architecture.md#parallelism).

 ## Distributor